StatVisions/allentaxes/README.md

 ==========
 8-slider: change family slider to drop down

-2-error: There is an error when you select a family size and you select an AGI which isn't in the table (i.e. They're at the 100% rate).
-I also would think you would want the reduction to bring them down to the 9.5% rate.
+2.1-error: There is an error when you select a family size and you select an AGI which isn't in the table (i.e. They're at the 100% rate).

+2.2-reduction: AGI reductions to bring them down to the 9.5% rate for high AGI.